Klodd/OOWR/README.md

 $ if this does not output a number, homebrew is not installed and you must run
 $ ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
-$ don't forget to brew doctor your system. brew install git brew install boost $ This is quite long :) pip install numpy brew install libraw
+$ don't forget to brew doctor your system.

+brew install git
+brew install boost $ This is quite long :) pip install numpy brew install libraw
 </pre>
 install XQuartz from [XQuartz' project homepage](https://xquartz.macosforge.org/landing/)
+<pre>brew install libdc1394

-brew install libdc1394 $ This is optional, and is required in order to use a IEEE1394 camera (a.k.a. any firewire camera). $ It may give you errors when installing SDL, see the following *Issues with libdc1394 and SDL* section in this readme
+$ This is optional, and is required in order to use a IEEE1394 camera (a.k.a. any firewire camera).
+$ It may give you errors when installing SDL,
+$ see the following *Issues with libdc1394 and SDL* section in this readme

-brew install /homebrew/science/opencv --with-ffmpeg --without-quicktime $ These options are important, OpenCV has a hard time encoding and writing your videos otherwise.
+brew install /homebrew/science/opencv --with-ffmpeg --without-quicktime
+$ These options are important, OpenCV has a hard time encoding and writing your videos otherwise.</pre>

 ### Issues with libdc1394 and SDL